The incident named "Anagni

 Boniface explained to her physician Arnaldus de Villa Nova the reasons for such an attention to his image, motivated by the desire to increase the glory of the Church of Rome and to perpetuate the memory of himself in the centuries "we have enlarged the glory of the Church of Rome, among so much gold and so much silver, and in front of these and those, and for this reason our memory will remain glorious for ever and ever" ("Nos auximus gloriam ecclesie Romane in tanto auro et in tanto argento et in hiis et in illi, et ideo nostra memoria erit in seculum seculi gloriosa") (Fedele, 1921b).

 On December 24th, 1294, the second day and third scrutiny of the Naples Conclave, held in Castel Nuovo after the renunciation of the throne of Celestine V, who had been pope for 107 days, Benedetto Caetani was elected as pope (see his coat of arms).
 Although not reaching the unanimity, he had the support of a vast majority of cardinals, including two members of the Colonna family, Giacomo and Pietro (uncle and nephew), who later became his bitter enemies.
 His election was seen favorably by all the European ruler, including Philip the Fair, who sent him luxurious gifts.
-Boniface transferred the papal seat from Naples to Rome, though he often moved to his hometown, especially in summer, to escape the Roman heat, but especially to avoid malaria (Giammaria, 1983).
+After his election to papacy, on 1st or 2nd January, 1295 Boniface went to Roma to be crowned, and brought back the papal seat from Naples to Rome, even though he often moved to Anagni, especially in summer, to escape the Roman heat, but especially to avoid malaria (Giammaria, 1983).
+Vaccolini refers of a coronation showing a pomp never seen before.
+The pope, during the procession from St. Peter to St John Lateran was riding a white steed, and was served to get into the saddle by the kings Charles of Sicily and Charles Martel of Hungary, who held the bridle of his horse.

 On February 22nd, 1300 Bonifacio established the first Jubilee, which provided for the plenary indulgence for those who visited the basilicas of St. Peter and St. Paul.
 The Holy Year was perhaps convoked following the spontaneous flux of pilgrims, drawn to Rome by the rumours of a plenary indulgence on the occasion of the beginning of the century (Giammaria, 1983), but according to others, perhaps influenced by contemporary situations, Boniface conceived the Holy Year pushed by the craving of gains.
 In any case, the Jubilee saw the flow in Rome of an unexpected number of pilgrims: according to the chronicler Giovanni Villani (IX, 36), who was among the participants, they were 200,000, not counting those who just passed there.
 Because of the crowd of pilgrims on Sant'Angelo bridge two separate lanes for each direction were established for pedestrians, as also cited by Dante Alighieri in the Divine Comedy (Inferno, XVIII, 28-33).